 The Project area is characterized by thinly bedded to widely exposed and highly karstified limestone overlying pale gray fractured fine and thick bedded limestone shaped by major tectonic events in Lebanon.
-The Project is situated east of the Yammouneh Fault which controls the direction of groundwater flow.
-The Al Kabir is the main river in the area.
+The Project is situated west of the Yammouneh Fault which controls the direction of groundwater flow.
+The Oustuene River is closest to the Project and 44km in length with an average annual volume of 46.96Mm, with an average flow of 1.59m3/s and maximum flow of 6.89m3/s.
 There are no major springs in the study area, with the closest being the Ras El Ain Spring in Hermel.
-Two public wells were identified near the Project.
+No public wells were identified near the Project.